milwad-dev/laravel-validate/docs/1.x/valid-iran-postal-code.md

 ## ValidIranPostalCode

-If you want to validate iran postal code, you can use `ValidIranPostalCode` rule:
+If you want to validate Iran postal code, you can use the `ValidIranPostalCode` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidIranPostalCode;